 We know child custody in Media.
 If you are divorcing and have questions about child custody, we can give you the information you need and help you take control.
 We will fight for what is best for you and your family.

-To speak with one of the experienced Media child custody lawyers at Eckell, Sparks, Levy, Auerbach, Monte, Sloane, Matthews & Auslander, P.C., call us today at 610-565-3700 or contact us online.
+To speak with one of the experienced Chester County child custody lawyers at Eckell, Sparks, Levy, Auerbach, Monte, Sloane, Matthews & Auslander, P.C., call us today at 610-565-3700 or contact us online.

 We represent clients in Delaware County, Montgomery County, and Chester County, as well as in the communities of Lansdale, Norristown, West Chester, Malvern, King of Prussia, Wayne, Drexel Hill, Glenside, Phoenixville, Havertown, Media, Norristown, Upper Darby, Chester, Downingtown, Coatesville, Pottstown, Springfield, North Wales, Marcus Hook, Lansdowne, Ambler, and Collegeville.